Episode 67: Every Night Ever

 It was the same night, over and over.

-Their roommate, Buddy, would show up at some point, clean up after a day at the butcher shop, and they'd all kick back, pop some tops, turn on the radio.
+Their roommate, buddy, would show up at some point, clean up after a day at the butcher shop, and they'd all kick back, pop Pop some tops.
+Turn on the radio.

 They probably didn't have a TV.

-And whatever the penetration of television ownership in Lithia Springs, Georgia was back then, I'm gonna assume it didn't extend to these three dudes in their 20s.
+It was 1953.
+And whatever the penetration of television ownership in Lithia Springs, Georgia was back then, I'm going to assume it didn't extend to these three dudes in their 20s.

 Some fire hazard electric fan fights a losing battle against the July heat.